 The HubSpot Marketing platform with its marketing automation and inbound marketing has you covered for everything such as:

 - Lead scoring and lead nurturing

-- Landing page design
+- Landing pages

 - Social publishing and monitoring

-In conclusion, it actually comes down to how tight your budget is and what level of marketing automation you’re looking for.
+In conclusion, it actually comes down to your budget and what level of marketing automation you’re looking for.
 If you’re in search of a holistic digital marketing solution that has you covered for everything, then HubSpot is definitely the way to go.